 What is a VPN?

-VPN stands for Virtual Private Network.
-VPN allows for a temporary encrypted connection to UNLV's network across the internet.
-This link allows the transfer of information and data securely, giving access to campus resources that would otherwise be inaccessible.
+A Virtual Private Network (VPN) allows for a temporary, encrypted connection to UNLV's network across the internet, allowing for the secure transfer of information and data securely and giving users access to campus resources that would otherwise be inaccessible.
 When connected to VPN, all internet traffic is routed via the campus network.

 VPN is NOT necessary for accessing these resources, which are available using your ACE login.